What Does a Technical Product Manager Do? Roles and Responsibilities

 Once the product roadmap is complete, the technical product manager shares and discusses it with other teams and stakeholders.
 At this point, any potential changes are pointed out and made.

-Executing and Managing the Product Vision
+2. Execute and Manage the Product Vision

 The technical product manager converts the vision into a workable blueprint.
 During this process, they assess the product backlog to ensure there are no issues or discrepancies.